 - Strengthen the international research community on soil carbon sequestration in relation to climate change and food security;

 - Improve our understanding of agricultural soil carbon sequestration in different agricultural systems and pedo-climatic conditions and its potential for climate change mitigation and adaptation and for increasing food production;

 - Co-design a strategic research agenda with stakeholders on soil carbon sequestration in agriculture;

 - Better structure the international research cooperation in this field.

-CIRCASA applies an interdisciplinary and global approach to coordinate international research cooperation in different agricultural systems and pedo-climatic conditions through a strong international partnership.
-By bringing together the research community, governments, research agencies, international, national and regional institutions and private stakeholders CIRCASA takes stock of the current understanding of carbon sequestration in agricultural soils, identifies stakeholders' knowledge needs, and fosters the creation of new knowledge.
+CIRCASA applied an interdisciplinary and global approach to coordinate international research cooperation in different agricultural systems and pedo-climatic conditions through a strong international partnership.
+By bringing together the research community, governments, research agencies, international, national and regional institutions and private stakeholders CIRCASA took stock of the current understanding of carbon sequestration in agricultural soils, identified stakeholders' knowledge needs, and fostered the creation of new knowledge.

-An online collaborative platform (OCP) will structure and integrate existing knowledge in a comprehensive knowledge system on soil carbon in agriculture, delivering a scientific resource of global and local significance (e.g. maps with technical potential for diverse agricultural practices).
-Active dialogue with stakeholders will be pursued through regular scientific and policy channels and dedicated regional/national stakeholder hubs, gathering their perspectives of SOC sequestration potential, role and management options, barriers and solutions to implementation, and knowledge demands.
+An online collaborative platform (OCP) structured and integrated existing knowledge in a comprehensive knowledge system on soil carbon in agriculture, delivering a scientific resource of global and local significance (e.g. maps with technical potential for diverse agricultural practices).
+Active dialogue with stakeholders was pursued through regular scientific and policy channels and dedicated regional/national stakeholder hubs, gathering their perspectives of SOC sequestration potential, role and management options, barriers and solutions to implementation, and knowledge demands.